sistelexis/trafficSignClassifier/README.md

 ### Explore, summarize and visualize the data set
 The data sets have the following amount of images:
-* Number of training examples = 34799
+* The size of training set is?
+34799
-* Number of validation examples = 4410
+* The size of validation set is?
+4410
-* Number of testing examples = 12630
+* The size of test set is?
+12630
-* Images are 32 x 32 RGB.
+* The shape of a traffic sign image is?
+32 x 32 x 3
-* There are 43 different signs type.
+* The  number of unique classes/labels in the data set is?
+43

 Looking at the data sets, we can easily see that image count per sign class is very uneven.
 In fact, some signs are represented over 10 times more than others.
 That distribution is the same on all the three data sets.